masterzad/alexa-youtube-1/README.md

 ## FAQ
 * **Alexa tells me she can't find any supported video skills, what does that mean?**
 Alexa is trying to be too clever, and not launching this skill.
-Start your request by saying 'Alexa, launch YouTube' and then when she says 'Welcome to YouTube', ask for the video you want.
+Start your request by saying 'Alexa, launch Test Player' and then when she says 'Welcome to Test Player', ask for the video you want.
 * **She still says she can't find any video skills.**
 Make sure to follow step 19 above, enabling Testing for Development.
 * **She still says she can't find any video skills!**
 Try using a different word to start the skill.
-In English, say "Alexa, launch YouTube".
-In German, say "Alexa, öffne YouTube".
-In Italian, say "Alexa, avvia YouTube".
-In Spanish, say "Alexa, abrir YouTube".
+In English, say "Alexa, launch Test Player".
 * **I am getting another issue, can you fix it?**
 Hopefully.
 Create an issue on github, with the exact wording of what you ask Alexa, so I can try and reproduce it.
 * **If I try and test in the Developer Console, it says 'Unsupported Directive.
 AudioPlayer is currently an unsupported namespace.
 Check the device log for more information.'**